doycode/mlgorithms/README.md

 ### Installing

+#### Method 1
 Clone the project locally and enter the project folder.

 ```
 pip install .
 ```

+#### Method 2
+We have also deployed the project to PyPI, and you can install it anytime, anywhere through the following instruction.

+'''
+pip install mlgorithms
+'''

 ## Running the tests